RichardValerosoUniverse/The-Valeroso-City/README.md

 ## License: The SuperHighness Way

-Pstchiatrist and Mental Hospital Authority License Copyright (c) December 21, 2025
+Psychiatrist and Mental Hospital Authority License Copyright (c) December 21, 2025
    * *World and Universe's Ruler of the Philippines*
    * *Bravissimus In Fide*